sardariuss/godwin/README.md

 - a user shall be able to set a username, which is unique among all users.
 - order created questions by hotness (for front-end).
 - be able to reopen to opinion vote questions from the archive after some period of time
-- replace interests (upvotes) by cursor where right=upvote, left=censor
 - add public getters to get created/selected/archived questions.
 For selected questions, the getter automatically set the user's opinion to center for every selected question if no vote yet.

 ### TO THINK